RedisLabs/redislabs-docs/content/rc/databases/configuration/high-availability.md

 Database storage costs also increase:

-- For Fixed plans, single-zone and multi-zone replication effectively doubles storage costs
+- For Fixed plans, single-zone and multi-zone replication doubles storage costs.
+The size of the plan you choose includes replication.
+Therefore, if you choose replication, the dataset size you can use is half of the stated plan size.

 - For Flexible and Annual plans, replication requires additional shards and can affect subscription costs